 Erik Skjoldbjærg’s 1997 thriller Insomnia did for film noir what Stanley Kubrick’s The Shining did for horror: wrest the genre from the night into the harsh glare of daylight to prove that the same basic elements could be just as atmospheric and unsettling in plain view as they are hidden in shadow.
 Its protagonist’s guilt manifests itself in harsh, unending light, always there, always in the open and preventing any kind of rest.
 Five years later, a filmmaker looking for a crossover hit after a critical breakthrough used a remake of this picture to establish his cred with studios.
-The filmmaker was Christopher Nolan, and his work on this film, when taken with Memento, set him on the path to becoming a blockbuster juggernaut.
+The filmmaker was Christopher Nolan, and his work on Insomnia (2002), when taken with Memento, set him on the path to becoming a blockbuster juggernaut.

 But how does Nolan’s film compare to Skjoldbjærg’s original?
-In some ways, the two match almost exactly: both movies concern a disgraced forensics expert (Stellan Skarsgård’s Engström in the original, Al Pacino’s Dormer in the remake) helping a murder investigation in a northern tundra during the excessively long daylight hours of summer.
+In some ways, the two match almost exactly: both movies concern a disgraced forensics expert (Stellan Skarsgård’s Engström in the original, Al Pacino’s Dormer in Insomnia 2002) helping a murder investigation in a northern tundra during the excessively long daylight hours of summer.
 When they try to spring a trap for the killer, each detectives accidentally kills his partner and finds himself drawn into a nerve-wracking blackmail scheme with the murderer who witnesses the inadvertent manslaughter.
 Slowly, the titular insomnia caused by the never-setting sun and suffocating guilt drive both men to the brink of mental collapse.
 Only a few tweaks change the plot in any way, mainly to add or expand action, differentiate the story.
 The most meaningful moral change, involves making the protagonist’s partner an old friend complicit in his transgression, introducing the tacit possibility that Pacino’s detective fulfills a subconscious desire when he accidentally kills the other cop.

 Stylistically, however, the two films sharply diverge.
 Skjoldbjærg opens his movie with raw, grainy footage of the crime in question, hands reaching from behind frame to throttle a terrified woman until her head slams on a protruding nail and she goes stiff.
 Then the killer disposes of evidence in equally frenzied fashion, washing the victim’s hair, scrubbing his DNA from under her fingernails, etc. The griminess of this memory, vivid but abstracted with bleached light and cut in a fluid but overwhelming fashion, sets the standard for the director’s visceral take.
 Nolan, on the hand, starts instead with a latex-gloved-thumb rubbing at a bloodstained sleeve.
 The clinical coldness of these shots, wherein even an extreme-close-up can feel removed, encapsulates Nolan’s arch style, while the inverted identity of the person unsuccessfully erasing the stain shows off his love of narrative twists.
 The Lady Macbeth touch of these images also speaks to his middlebrow sense of false depth, a bit of cleverness masquerading as subtlety.